JanssenProject/jans/demos/jans-tarp/README.md

 - Chrome
 - Opera

-## Quick Install
+## Build

-1. Unpack the zip file in /release folder of this project to an empty folder
+1. Change directory to the project directory (`/jans-tarp`).
+2. Run `npm install`.
+3. Run `npm run build`.
+It will create build in `/jans-tarp/build` directory.
+4. To pack the build into a zip file run `npm run pack`.
+This command will create zip in `/jans-tarp/release`.

+# Install in browser

-2. Go to `Settings --> Extensions` of Chrome browser
+1. Go to `Settings --> Extensions` of Chrome browser.
-3. Switch on the `Developer mode`
+2. Switch on the `Developer mode`.
-4. Click on `Load unpacked` button to load the extension
+3. Click on `Load unpacked` button to load the extension and select the build created in `/jans-tarp/build` directory.
-5. the extension is now ready to use

-## Build & Package

-Follow the steps provided [**here**](https://github.com/dutiyesh/chrome-extension-cli).
+For more details follow the steps provided [**here**](https://github.com/dutiyesh/chrome-extension-cli).

 ## Contribution